The Shadow (1994 film): Music

 The original score for The Shadow was composed by Jerry Goldsmith, who used his (at the time) signature music style for big orchestra, supported by a prominent percussion section, and musical effects with the help of instruments, especially synthesizers.
 Among the leitmotifs of his score are a romantically dark, yet lush heroic melodic main theme for the protagonist, which is accompanied by several secondary themes.
 For the antagonist, rather than a fully developed theme, Goldsmith used a musical effect in horns and synthesizers imitating a howling sound, a technique that would later echo in his scores for The Ghost and the Darkness (1996) and The Edge (1997).

 For the album and end credits, Taylor Dayne performed the Jim Steinman-composed song "Original Sin".
 This had originally appeared on the album of the same name, recorded by the female group Pandora's Box.
 Diane Warren also composed a period-style big-band piece, "Some Kind of Mystery", performed by Sinoa during the film's first nightclub scene.

 The Arista Records label released the soundtrack album in 1994.
 It featured selections from Goldsmith's score and the songs from the film, "Original Sin" appearing in two different versions.

-In 2012, Intrada released a two-CD set that features the world premiere of the entire soundtrack composed by Goldsmith, and (among other bonus tracks) the complete original album cut on the second disc.
+In 2012, Intrada Records released a two-CD set that features the world premiere of the entire soundtrack composed by Goldsmith, and (among other bonus tracks) the complete original album cut on the second disc.